cocos/cocos-docs/en/editor/publish/publish-wechatgame.md

 ## WebAssembly Support

-Starting with Creator 3.0, the WeChat Mini Game build options increased the physics wasm item.
-It is an experimental function used to select the use mode of ammo physics:
+As of 3.0, the physics wasm option has been added to the WeChat Mini Game builds.
+It is an experimental feature for choosing the usage mode of ammo physics:

 - __none__: use __js__ mode，this is consistent with previous versions;
 - __fallback__: Automatic __fallback__ mode，Use __wasm__ in an environment that supports __wasm__, or revert to __js__;
 - __wasm__: use __wasm__ mode;

-In __fallback__ mode, the editor packages all the schema code for ammo physics.
-The code packets for each of the two modes are per __1.2MB__ and per __0.7MB__, with a total of closer to per __2MB__, and this has a significant impact on the limit of per __4MB__ for the main package.
+In __fallback__, the editor packs all the mode code for the ammo physics.
+The corresponding code packets for the two modes are __1.2MB__ and __0.7MB__, totaling nearly __2MB__, which has a significant impact on the __4MB__ limit of the main packet.

 The solution is to reduce the pressure on the main package by configuring the subpackage, taking the `ammo-82499473.js` file as an example of a subpackage：

-- Modify the `game.json`：
+- Modify `game.json`：

 ```ts
 {